-In accordance with Sections 8(2)6, 8(2)7 and 8(2)8 of Ontario Regulation 341/20: Ontario Line Project, this section describes the potential impacts, mitigation measures, and monitoring activities to verify the effectiveness of mitigation measures associated with the Lower Don Bridge and Don Yard early works.
+In accordance with Sections 8(2)6, 8(2)7 and 8(2)8 of Ontario Regulation 341/20: Ontario Line Project, this section describes the potential impacts, mitigation measures, and monitoring activities to verify the effectiveness of mitigation measures associated with the Lakeshore East Joint Corridor early works.

-Potential impacts to the natural environment as a result of disturbances associated with the Lower Don Bridge and Don Yard Study Area have been assessed and are presented in Table 5-1 in addition to mitigation measures and monitoring activities.
+Potential impacts to the natural environment as a result of disturbances associated with the Lakeshore East Joint Corridor Study Area have been assessed and are presented in Table 5-1 in addition to mitigation measures and monitoring activities.
 Additional recommended pre-construction surveys are also identified in Section 6 and will be implemented as required.

-The Lower Don Bridge and Don Yard Study Area generally lacks natural cover with vegetation limited to cultural communities along the existing rail corridor and riparian vegetation; however, up to 0.32 hectares of cultural woodland (CUW1), up to 0.08 hectares of cultural meadow (CUM1-1) and up to 0.40 hectares of cultural hedgerow (CUH) may be removed.
-In addition, up to 1.33 hectares of mineral cultural thicket (CUT1) and up to 0.22 hectares of sumac deciduous thicket (CUT1-1) may be removed.
+Vegetation within the Lakeshore East Joint Corridor Study Area is limited to narrow strips along the existing rail corridor, of which up to approximately 2.24 hectares of cultural woodland (CUW1), up to 0.53 hectares of cultural meadow (CUM1-1) and up to 0.86 hectares of cultural hedgerow (CUH) is anticipated to be removed.
 There is limited wildlife habitat within the existing rail corridor; however, urban wildlife may still enter the construction work area and become susceptible to accidental injury or mortality associated with construction machinery and equipment if not mitigated.
-Increased noise emissions from construction activities are not anticipated to affect urban wildlife that are already tolerant of existing anthropogenic sources of noise (i.e., trains and adjacent roads).